alex-bellon/wikipedia/README.md

 ### Food
 - [99 Flake](https://en.wikipedia.org/wiki/99_Flake) - A 99 Flake can refer to any of three possible items: an ice cream cone with a Cadbury Flake inserted in it; the Cadbury-produced Flake bar itself specially made for insertion into an ice cream cone; or a wrapped ice cream cone product marketed by Cadbury.
 - [Butter mountain](https://en.wikipedia.org/wiki/Butter_mountain) - a supply surplus of butter produced in the European Economic Community because of government interventionism that began in the 1970s
+- [Coronation chicken](https://en.wikipedia.org/wiki/Coronation_chicken) is a combination of cold cooked chicken meat, herbs and spices, and a creamy mayonnaise-based sauce.
+It was invented as part of a banquet for Queen Elizabeth II's coronation, hence the name.
 - [Democracy sausage](https://en.wikipedia.org/wiki/Democracy_sausage) - the colloquial name for a sausage wrapped in a slice of bread, bought from a sausage sizzle operated as a fundraiser at Australian polling places on election day, often in aid of the institutions that house the polling place.
 - [Government cheese](https://en.wikipedia.org/wiki/Government_cheese) - processed cheese provided to welfare beneficiaries, Food Stamp recipients, and the elderly receiving Social Security in the United States, as well as to food banks.
 - [Hershey's Kiss plume](https://en.wikipedia.org/wiki/Hershey's_Kisses#Paper_plume)